yousafkhamza/backup-to-s3-bashscript/README.md

 ---
 ## Description
 Here it's a bash script that needs to use this script simply create a directory backup and moved that compressed backup file to a configured S3 bucket with the help of bash script and AWS IAM User with S3 full access.
-I have added a new feature the script will suitable for ubuntu/redhat repository and the script will installed the depandancies as itself.
-So, let's roll down.
+I have added a new feature the script will be suitable for the ubuntu/RedHat repository and the script will install the dependencies as itself.
+So, let's roll down

 ----
 ## Feature